 4. Use strong online security practices

-5. Sign up for identity monitoring services
+5. Take advantage of identity monitoring services

 Limit Sharing